 Resources may include:

 - Employee Assistance Programs (EAPs) which promotes the mental health of an employee by offering services on a confidential basis to employees regarding mental health concerns such as stress, depression, and substance abuse.

 - Employee-sponsored health benefits that typically include coverage for mental health.

 - Paid time off benefits to encourage employees to take time off as needed for wellness purposes.

-Mental health is very individual and can look quite different for each person.
-Employers play a major role in influencing the behavior of their employees.
-Encouraging a healthy work-life balance while offering support during times of need will allow employees to feel empowered to take the additional steps to look after their overall wellbeing.
+By doing so, you can drive a culture of thriving and high performance throughout your organisation, where employees are able to perform at their best while thriving inside and outside of the workplace.
+Encouraging a healthy work-life balance while offering support during times of need will allow employees to feel empowered to take the additional steps to look after their overall well-being.